hrevert/HtProfileImage/README.md

 ## How To

-Please check this [wiki](https://github.com/hrevert/HtProfileImage/wiki) for more details on how to use this module.
+Please check this [/docs](/docs) folder for more details on how to use this module.

 ## TODO
 1. Ajax image upload